AMWA-TV/bcp-008-01/docs/Overview.md

 The synchronization status message is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.

-### Grandmaster change
+### Synchronization source change

-When devices are configured to use network synchronization they MUST publish the grandmaster clock id currently being used and update the property whenever it changes.
-For devices which are not using network synchronization this property MUST be set to `null`.
+When devices are configured to use synchronization they MUST publish the synchronization source id currently being used and update the property whenever it changes, using `null` if a synchronization source cannot be discovered.
+For devices which are not using synchronization this property MUST be set to `null`.

 ## Receiver stream validation